Live at McCabe's (Townes Van Zandt album)

-Live at McCabe's is a live album released by singer-songwriter Townes Van Zandt in 1995.
+Live at McCabe's is a live album recorded by singer-songwriter Townes Van Zandt in 1995 and released in 2001.
 It was recorded at McCabe's Guitar Shop in Santa Monica, California and is a limited edition.
 Only 2000 copies were printed.

 Van Zandt is joined on stage by slide guitarist Kelly Joe Phelps.

 Track listing

 All songs written by Townes Van Zandt unless otherwise noted.